 At Gruntal & Co., Everett rose to senior vice president of investments.
 “There weren’t many women,” Everett said.
 “I had a secretary early on and got very spoiled because there was always a helper.”

-While looking in the late 1960s for a project for their family foundation to support in Israel, the Everetts sought to genuinely make a lasting difference for those who needed it most.
+While looking in the early 1970s for a project for their family foundation to support in Israel, the Everetts sought to genuinely make a lasting difference for those who needed it most.

-“Arab countries became denuded of Jews in the mid- 1950s,” Everett said.
+“Arab countries became denuded of Jews in the mid-1950s,” Everett said.
 “No one talks about this.
-The government settled them in Northern Israel.
-They were illiterate, and there was no school.
-Anyone with any capacity left.
-We asked for the worst place (in Israel), and that was it.”
+The government settled many of them around the country, including Northern Israel.”

 The Everetts chose Hatzor HaGlilit, north of the Sea of Galilee, because it was the poorest town on the list of those in need of assistance.
 They personally shepherded the building and outfitting of what would become a model K-12 school: the Everett Comprehensive School.